xcore/sc_lib_xscope/README.rst

 :Maintainer:  mattfyles

-:Description:  Implementation of XScope library from tracing of code on XCore processors
+:Description:  Implementation of XScope library allowing tracing of code on XCore processors to XTAG-2 device

 Key Features
 ============